-298. PROBLEMS IN FOOD SERVICE.
+- 298. PROBLEMS IN FOOD SERVICE.
 (Summer Session only.)
 Four hours credit.
 (Three hours lecture, four hours laboratory.)

 Prerequisites, H.E.
 77, 78 or equivalent.
 A study dealing with the problems in food service which confront the Home Economics teacher.
-This course will cover the service of food in the home as well as catering for school banquets, receptions and other special school functions where food is served.
+This course will cover the service of food in the home as well as catering for school banquets, receptions and other special school functions where food is served. - 300.
+INTRODUCTION TO GRADUATE STUDY.
+Four hours credit.
 A study of the literature and techniques of research in the area of the graduate major.
 This course is required of all first-quarter graduate students.
-Taught jointly with majors from Industrial Arts and Fine Arts.

-301. SUPERVISION OF STUDENT TEACHING IN HOME ECONOMICS.
+Taught jointly with majors from Industrial Arts and Fine Arts. - 301.
+SUPERVISION OF STUDENT TEACHING IN HOME ECONOMICS.
 One and one-half to four hours credit.